Title of statistical activity: Trade volume indices

 2.2.
 Metadata last update Date of last update of the content of the metadata.

 3.1.
 Data description Main characteristics of the data set described in an easily understandable manner, referring to the data and indicators disseminated.

-Monthly data: turnover volume index of retail trade enterprises by economic activity compared to the previous period and the corresponding period of the previous year
+Monthly data: turnover volume index with 2015 as reference base year by economic activity, turnover volume index change by economic activity compared to the previous period and the corresponding period of the previous year

-Quarterly data: retail sales volume index with 2010 as the reference year; retail sales volume index by economic activity compared to the previous period and the corresponding period of the previous year; retail sales volume index by commodity group compared to the previous period and the corresponding period of the previous year
+Quarterly data: retail sales volume index with 2015 as the reference year; retail sales volume index change by economic activity compared to the previous period and the corresponding period of the previous year; retail sales volume index change by commodity group compared to the previous period and the corresponding period of the previous year

 3.2.
 Classification system Arrangement or division of objects into groups based on characteristics which the objects have in common.